-This blog is the second in a five-part series that will help you review your current CPC+ implementation.
+This blog is the fifth in a five-part series that will help you review your current CPC+ implementation.
 Now that we’re 2 to 3 years into the program, you can review what has and hasn’t been working for your practice with the help of these guides.